-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support new 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities 1 0 Commentary, including assessment against 'Do Nothing' scenario CRAN4: St Nicholas Junior School site 0 + ++ 0 + 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls tect identity a ye 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities - / D a Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario This policy will have a positive effect but this will not be significant.
+CRAN4: St Nicholas Junior School site 0 + ++ 0 + 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.
 There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
 These include CRAN6, 7, 8, 10 and 19.
 In addition, the policy itself ensures that development cannot come forward until new education provision is made.
 The effects are likely to occur when the development comes forward and is completed.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'do nothing scenario' the housing requirements may not be met or there is the possibility that speculative development could come forward on the edge of the village, affecting its character and the open countryside.
 This policy will have a positive effect but this will not be significant.
-CRAN5: Cranleigh Infant School site 0 - + ++ 0 0 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.
+CRAN5: Cranleigh Infant School site 0 + ++ 0 0 0 0 + 0 0 This policy allocates a development site within the settlement boundary of Cranleigh village.
 There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
 These include CRAN6, 7, 8, 10 and 19.
 In addition, the policy itself ensures that development cannot come forward until new education provision is made.
-The effects are likely to occur when the development comes forward and is completed.